fuzdev/www.fuz.dev/README.md

 > friendly user zystem 🦋 [fuz.dev](https://www.fuz.dev/)

-Fuz is a zippy stack for autonomy.
+Fuz is a zippy stack for digital autonomy.
 Today Fuz has a collection of libraries for making modern websites with TypeScript, CSS, Svelte, and SvelteKit, and soon they'll be joined by native tools written in Rust.